welcomeimkaia/token/README.md

-# Welcome to iMarkoMC’s token deletion repo!
+# Welcome to KAIA’s token deletion repo!

 Here’s a quick overview of the features this repository offers.